 Patching can be challenging to manage, especially in persistent desktop environments - rollback of an update can be disruptive.
 Improvements in delivering virtual desktop environments, with tools such as app layering and mature UEM solutions, are enabling non-persistent VDI easier to achieve.
-Automating the creation of a master image simplifies troubleshooting - rebuild in the event of a bad update, rather than take manual steps to remove an update.
+Automating the creation of a gold image simplifies troubleshooting - rebuild in the event of a bad update, rather than take manual steps to remove an update.
 The image is guaranteed to be the same as the version before the update.

 Patching is hard; users and desktops are at risk.
 While automation won’t solve everything, it does reduce risk and helps provide consistency.
 Automation as a part of your patch schedule will improve responsiveness in the event of wayward updates.